WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 # Arena
 ![Shop-Right](/assets/images/knockback-arena/Arena_Gif_Small.gif){: .align-right height="30%" width="30%"}
 The arena is pretty simple.
-It is an octogon which has a smaller octogon in the center.
+It is an octagon which has a smaller octagon in the center.
 There is a shop zone and a drop zone.
 The arena is surround by a lava moat.
 Falling into the lava will cause the player, or anything that falls into it, to die.
 On the other side of the lava are some empty bleachers, and some walls which slowly move around the arena, just to make the background visuals a bit more dynamic.

 There is a scoreboard on one end of the arena, where players can see stats on what round their on, round types, payout amounts, and how much money each player has.